PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Notes/english.md

 # Terminology

 Interpreted Language
-> A text based programming language that an *interpreter* interprets into binary instructions as it reads them.
+> A text based programming language that an *interpreter* interprets as instructions.

 Interpreter
 > A program that reads Unicode characters (aka text), and figures out the instructions (aka code) we are writing as it reads them.

 Compiled Language
-> A text based programming language that gets compiled (through a process called "compiling") into the binary instructions as a program or app.
+> A text based programming language that gets compiled (through a process called "compiling") into binary machine code instructions (sequences of 0s and 1s) as a program or app.

 Syntax
-> A specific way of writing code so that the compiler can correctly process convert it to binary instructions (0s and 1s).
+> A set of rules governing how to write code + keywords, so that an interpreter or compiler can process the code.

 Syntax "Sugar"
 > A way of coding something using a shortcut.